Categories: Learn

 1. What You’ll Need

-2. Removing the Old Strings
+2. Remove the Old Strings

 3a.
 Fitting a New String

 This should be fairly easy.
-Basically, do almost the complete opposite of the previous step!
+Basically, do almost the complete opposite of the previous step.

 Take out the replacement string from the new pack.
-Unwrap the string, and use a pair of wire cutters to snip off the ball end, including the section where it is tightly twisted.
+Unwrap the string and use a pair of wire cutters to snip off the ball end, including the section where it is tightly twisted.

 Now that the new string is secured at the bridge, you can insert the other end of the string into the tuning post hole, ensuring that it’s placed correctly over the nut slot.
-Make sure that there is some slack, so that the string will wrap nicely around the post a couple of times.
+Ensure there is some slack, so that the string will wrap nicely around the post a couple of times.
 Wind the string up to the pitch it needs to be, so that the tension is kept balanced like before.

 If you’re using the same string gauges as your previous set, the bridge should sit parallel to the surface of the guitar body.
 This is easier to notice with a floating bridge system, however if you have a non-routed guitar, you can check by gently pressing down on the bar and feeling whether the response is the same as before.